 Where: All islands

-While getting between the islands requires you fly, once you’re actually on the islands, there are many unforgettable road trips to be had.
+While getting between the islands requires you to fly, once you’re actually on the islands, there are many unforgettable road trips to be had.
 Here are just a few of our suggestions:

 Road to Hana